maierbn/opendihu/doc/sphinx/settings/timestepping_schemes_ode.rst

 In this case, it is not necessary to specify ``endTime`` in the python settings.

 The scheme solves the equations in potentially multiple timesteps, with a time step width.
 The timestep width is constant within the time span, i.e. all time steps have the same width.
 It is determined either by ``numberTimeSteps`` or by ``timeStepWidth``.
 Only one of the two options needs to be specified.
-If both are given, ``numberTimeSteps`` has precedence.
+If both are given, ``numberTimeSteps`` has precedence if it is nonzero.

 In the case of ``numberTimeSteps``, the time step width is computed as the time span divided by the number of time steps.
 If ``timeStepWidth`` is specified directly, this determines the time step width.